lane-willis/notes/mission-trips/student-faq.md

    * Yes, there is no way around this requirement.
 Even if you don't need the credit, if you go on the trip, you take the class.

 ### Is there a way to get credit for a mission trip that I went on with my church?
-   * Yes, for more information on requirements to earn credit for a mission trip completed outside of Southeastern please [click here](https://drive.google.com/file/d/1m3QhhdE3Ne8VLaM9pTtdEYD1YnAhA67R/view).
+   * Yes, for more information on requirements to earn credit for a mission trip completed outside of Southeastern please **[click here](https://drive.google.com/file/d/1m3QhhdE3Ne8VLaM9pTtdEYD1YnAhA67R/view)**.

 ### How long does a mission trip with SEBTS typically last?
    * North American trips typically last around 7 days, while international trips typically last between 10 to 14 days.
 We require 5 days on the ground of ministry activity, thus needing a longer time to go internationally.